 Happy to Martyr Their Children

 Obviously the most disturbing part of this video is the overall attitude that Morris and Jehovah’s Witnesses have about the fact that this “young fella” died because of this teaching of Jehovah’s Witnesses.
 Morris refers to him as a “good example of faith,” and the audience applauds when they hear that he died.

-Look out the window right now; what do you see?
-Sunshine, blue skies, rain clouds, trees, birds?
-He doesn’t.
-He doesn’t see anything.
-He’s dead.
-What do you hear right now as you read this, traffic?
-A child’s laughter?
-Birds?
-Music?
-He doesn’t hear any of those things; he’s dead.
-He has nothing, no existence, no awareness, no future, no experiences.
-He won’t go to school, fall in love, get married, have children, see the world, or ever look up at the stars at night.
-All of those things were taken away from him because of this incessant need that the governing body of Jehovah’s Witnesses has to control their members and insist on their flawed, horrific misinterpretation of blood, from which they will not back down.
-Not only that, Jehovah’s Witnesses are proud when someone dies because of it.
-This child is a “good example” for others, someone to be applauded for dying for a pathetic religion.
+This young man won’t go to school, fall in love, get married, have children, see the world, or ever look up at the stars at night.
+All of those things were taken away from him because of this incessant need that the governing body of Jehovah’s Witnesses has to control their members, and to insist on their flawed, horrific misinterpretation of blood, from which they will not back down.

 Please share via social media below.